Professor Benny Tjahjono

 Dr David Bek is a Reader in Sustainable Economies and co-leader of the Sustainable Production and Consumption Cluster in the Centre for Business in Society .
 David has extensive experience of undertaking research into sustainability within horticultural supply chains, especially cut flowers.
 He has worked alongside organisations in the fruit, wine and flower sectors in South Africa, to develop training courses and monitoring and evaluation tools to promote enhanced sustainability in practice.
 He has undertaken work with the UK horticultural sector exploring the sustainability impacts of plastics and growing media.
 David is currently involved in a project investigating the impacts of Covid-19 upon the resilience of cut-flower supply chains (funded through the UK Department for International Development), whilst he is leading a project funded by the Dutch Sustainability Initiative (IDH) which is seeking to identify certification and assurance mechanisms for promoting sustainability in the global wildflower harvesting sector.

 Dr. Jordon Lazell

-Dr. Jordon Lazell has held the role of Research Assistant at the Centre of Business in Society, at Coventry University, UK, since 2013.
+Dr. Jordon Lazell is a Lecturer of Marketing at Essex Business School, University of Essex.
 His research interests lie in the area of food waste, specifically food consumption, waste and mitigation behaviours of consumers as well as food waste within retail supply chains.
 Jordon is a co-editor of the first Routledge Handbook of Food Waste and is also co-founder and administrator of the International Food Loss and Food Waste Studies Group, a research platform for academics and practitioners operating in this area.